se-research/OpenDaVINCI/automotive/README.md

 5. Right click on org.opendavinci/GenerateCANDataModel.mwe2 (in the navigation menu) and Run As MWE2 Workflow;
 6. Right click on the root project and then select Refresh;
 7. Build the Java code generator by opening Terminal and doing the following:

 	$ cd OpenDaVinci/automotive/odCANDataStructureGenerator/org.opendavinci.candatamodel/
 	$ ant -f ant-build.xml clean
 	$ ant -f ant-build.xml

-Then execute the code generator (it will use the “CANMessageMapping.can” file to generate its output)
+Then, execute the code generator (it will use the “CANMessageMapping.can” file to generate its output):

 	$ cd ../..
 	$ java -jar odCANDataStructureGenerator/org.opendavinci.candatamodel/odCANDataStructureGenerator-latest.jar --withCMake CANMessageMapping.can